< Go to Avalanche Airbag

-Cons: Heavy, snow safety gear pocket is super tall.
+Cons: Heavy, snow safety gear pocket is a little on the small side.

-The Mammut Pro Protection 35L PAS avalanche airbag pack was nearly one of our OutdoorGearLab top picks for longer trips, mountain guides or for anyone who needs a bigger pack.
+The Mammut Pro Protection 35L PAS avalanche airbag pack wins our Editor's Choice Award for longer trips, mountain guides or for anyone who needs a bigger pack.
 It scored high in nearly every category and has a host of great features.
 It was just barely edged out by the Mammut Light Protection for our top pick for longer tours because it is 1 lb 3 oz heavier and the Light Protection offers the same PAS airbag system, our second favorite on the market.
 We liked nearly all of the features and other performance characteristics of the Pro Protection better and it's a lot more durable.

 Mammut uses compressed air canisters in the airbag system.
 Compressed air, while slightly lower in performance compared to compressed nitrogen, is much easier and cheaper to refill.
 Mammut's cartridges use a pretty standard fitting and can be refilled at most scuba shops, paint ball shops and some outdoor gear stores for around $5-$20.
 If your own a scuba tank, have a glass blowing setup or anything else that uses compressed air, you can buy an adapter from BCA and refill your own canisters.